dingo-gw/dingo/docs/source/dingo_pipe.md

 If extending the prior support during importance sampling, be sure that the posterior does not rail up against the prior boundary being extended.
 ```

-By default, `dingo_pipe` assumes that it is necessary to sample the phase synthetically, so it will do so before importance sampling.
+By default, dingo_pipe assumes that it is necessary to sample the phase synthetically, so it will do so before importance sampling.
 This can be turned off by passing an empty dictionary to `importance-sampling-settings`.

-Importance sampling (including synthetic phase sampling) is an expensive step, so `dingo_pipe` allows for parallelization: this step is split over `n-parallel` jobs, each of which uses `request-cpus-importance-sampling` processes.
-In the backend, this makes use of the `Result.split()` and `Result.merge()` methods.
+Importance sampling (including synthetic phase sampling) is an expensive step, so dingo_pipe allows for parallelization: this step is split over `n-parallel` jobs, each of which uses `request-cpus-importance-sampling` processes.
+In the backend, this makes use of the Result [split()](dingo.core.result.Result.split) and [merge()](dingo.core.result.Result.merge) methods.

 ## Plotting

-The standard `Result` [plots](result.md#plotting) are turned on using the `plot-corner`, `plot-weights`, and `plot-log-probs` flags.
+The standard Result [plots](result.md#plotting) are turned on using the `plot-corner`, `plot-weights`, and `plot-log-probs` flags.